nano871022/K8S-learning/Minikube-addons.md

 >> 🤔  Verifying proxy health ... \
 >> 🎉  Opening http://127.0.0.1:43297/api/v1/namespaces/kubernetes-dashboard/services/http:kubernetes-dashboard:/proxy/ in your default browser... \
 >> 👉  http://127.0.0.1:43297/api/v1/namespaces/kubernetes-dashboard/services/http:kubernetes-dashboard:/proxy/ \
+>>> With this command the dashboard is load in line command, when you close this command the dashboard will be down.